-- Collaboration and engagement with Indigenous partners is advanced by 2022. - Opportunities to incorporate traditional knowledge in park management are identified by 2024.

-Mi'kmaq history and living culture are present within Gros Morne National Park and opportunities for cross-promotion of Indigenous experiences and products are explored with Indigenous partners.
+- Collaboration and engagement with Indigenous partners, elders and youth is advanced by 2022. - Opportunities to incorporate traditional knowledge in park management are identified by 2024. - Mi'kmaq history and living culture are present within Gros Morne National Park and opportunities for cross-promotion of Indigenous experiences and products are explored with Indigenous partners.